AlexMa123/CRC_CRPS_Detection/README.md

 # CRC_CRPS_Detection

-Supplimentary material for "Sleep-stage dependence and co-existence of cardio-respiratory coordination and phase synchronization"
+Supplementary material for the paper "Sleep-stage dependence and co-existence of cardio-respiratory coordination and phase synchronization"

+TODO:
+    - [ ] write an ipynb file as example